 - What do the feedback loops tell you about how the Pine Park Beetle Infestation is impacting carbon cycle processes?

 Positive and Negative Feedback Loops: The language of scientists.

-A positive feedback loop creates conditions that speeds up a process and/or amplifies the effect.
+A positive feedback loop A positive feedback creates conditions that amplifies, increases or speeds up a process or variable.
+Positive feedbacks tend to destabilize a system. is an amplifying feedback.
 Other words and phrases associated with positive feedback loops are amplifying, vicious circle, snowball effect, domino effect, feeds back in on itself, run-away change, and self-reinforcing loop.

-A negative feedback loop creates conditions that makes the process slow down and/or dampens the effect.
+A negative feedback loop A negative feedback loop creates conditions that dampens or slows down a process or variable.
+Negative feedbacks tend to stabilize or balance a system. is a dampening feedback.
 Other words and phrases associated with negative feedback loops are dampening, balancing, restores balance, and reducing.